hasufell/clac/README.txt

 TODO
 ====
-If you want to help, these things should probably be added to clac:
   - Using something more appropriate than Double
   - Support for implicit multiple equations (currently only supports explicit)
   - Better pretty printing (intermediate calculations for instance)